Two men have been jailed and banned from the city centre after being caught with thousands of pounds worth of Spice.

 Nish pleaded guilty to possession with intent to supply Spice on two separate occasions in Manchester City Centre.
 He pleaded guilty to possession of criminal property (cash) on two occasions, linked to the Spice dealing.

 As part of their sentencing, the duo was also handed four-year Criminal Behaviour Orders which ban them from the city centre after their release.
+They faced the issue: what are mitigating factors that might result in reduced charges or a lesser sentence?

 On Wednesday 10 of August 2016 Hegarty and Nish were arrested in the China Town area of the city centre.
 They had on them a bag containing an estimated £2,000 worth of Spice.